 Return to In This Together

-COVID-19 created financial instability and challenges for members of our community.
+COVID-19 and inflation have created financial instability and challenges for members of our community.
 The pandemic has not affected all members of our community equally due to inequities in work environments, access to reliable internet, health care and health insurance access, and childcare needs.
-Similarly, for some, the return to more traditional operations and courses may present new economic challenges.
+Similarly, for some, the return to more traditional operations and courses presented new economic challenges.

 This page lists resources and questions that may be particularly pertinent to graduate students.
 We care about our graduate students and their loved ones.
 We are working to support those with needs through identification of resources and other mechanisms.
 As we obtain additional information related to graduate students, we will add to this page.